vipinn123/Advanced_Lane_Lines/writeup_template.md

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image1]

 ![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 I used the following source and destination points to perform a perspective transform This resulted in the following source and destination points: